trapeze/transurlvania/README.rst

 Language Switching
 ``````````````````

-Django's language switching view is incompatible with multilang's techniques
+Django's language switching view is incompatible with transurlvania's
-for setting site language using the URL. multilang provides its own language
+techniques for setting site language using the URL. transurlvania provides its
-switching tools that make it possible to link directly to the loaded page's
+own language switching tools that make it possible to link directly to the
-alternate-language equivalent.
+loaded page's alternate-language equivalent.

 The main requirement for this functionality is that
-`multilang.middleware.URLTransMiddleware` is in `MIDDLEWARE_CLASSES`, and
+``transurlvania.middleware.URLTransMiddleware`` is in ``MIDDLEWARE_CLASSES``, and
-``multilang.context_processors.translate`` is in
+``transurlvania.context_processors.translate`` is in
 ``TEMPLATE_CONTEXT_PROCESSORS``.
 With these installed you can then use the
 ``this_page_in_lang`` template tag to get the URL for the page currently being
 viewed in the language requested.